-WashU Advocates is a collaborative group of students, faculty, staff, alumni, and friends who support WashU’s mission by connecting with government officials and sharing impactful stories to help solve pressing problems in our region, state, and nation.
+Join WashU Advocates, a collaborative group of students, faculty, staff, alumni, parents and friends who support WashU’s mission by connecting with government officials and sharing impactful stories to help solve pressing problems in our region, state, and nation.

 The Challenge